bell-kevin/chapt11exerPHPpart2/README.md

 The book references an image that says "Unavailable".
 You can find it in the textbook download files.
 In the ch11 htdocs folder, create a new folder named "images" and put that image file there (xampp/htdocs/ch11/images/unavailable.png).

+(Note from Kevin: Make sure your JavaScript file in inside the PHP file, or else it will not work.)

 Once you have gotten these scripts to work, add some CSS to the images.php file, embedded in the head tag.
 Make the text of the page a little more visible by increasing the font size and moving the text toward the center.
 Make the font-size at least x-large; use a left margin of 40% to move the lines of output toward the middle of the page; use a top margin of 50px to move it downward on the page.
 Take a screenshot of the page with one of the images displayed.
 That screenshot needs to show both the image and some of the text of the page, like this:

 ![ch11-imagePopup.PNG](https://github.com/bell-kevin/chapt11exerPHPpart2/blob/main/pictures/ch11-imagePopup.PNG)